nasa/common-mapping-client/docs/DEVELOPER_MANUAL.md

 ### React UI Component Library (React-Toolbox)
 [React-Toolbox](http://react-toolbox.com/) is a React UI Component library that follows [Google's Material Design Standards](https://material.google.com/).
-React-Toolbox was chosen for CMC because React-Toolbox is fairly complete component-wise, does not inline css, and exposes most of the necessary selectors for overriding and tweaking its components.
+React-Toolbox was chosen for CMC because React-Toolbox is fairly complete component-wise, does not inline CSS, and exposes most of the necessary selectors for overriding and tweaking its components.
 In general React-Toolbox was found to be more overridable and complete than most other React component libraries.
 At times certain CSS hacks _are_ necessary to style or fix certain components that don't expose the desired elements with classes or data-react-toolbox attributes.

 ### SASS Usage
 CMC uses SASS which is a popular CSS extension language.
 From SASS's [site](http://sass-lang.com/documentation/file.SASS_REFERENCE.html):